braz/the-little-mongodb-book/en/mongodb.markdown

 ## About MongoDB Inc ##
 MongoDB Inc is the company behind MongoDB database and the developer data platform.
 From its first pull request by Dwight Merriman on October 19, 2007, MongoDB has grown into an international organization with a wide range of products and services.
 MongoDB Inc maintains and enhances MongoDB database, MongoDB drivers, provides MongoDB Atlas Database as a Service, and other products.

-## Latest Version ##
+## Latest Version and Contributors ##
-This version was updated for MongoDB 6.0 by Asya Kamsky.
+This version was updated for MongoDB 6.0 by MongoDB Inc led by Asya Kamsky and with contributions from Erin Essex, Rachelle Palmer, Tony Sansone, Liz Hill, and Eoin Brazil.
 The latest source of this book is available at:
 <http://github.com/mongodb-developer/the-little-mongodb-book>.